Investors today are choosing stocks and investments that align with their values – not just their wallets.

 - 3 out of 5 Morningstar rating for projected returns

-To help small businesses succeed, many people began ordering takeout food from their local corner restaurant, picking up coffee through a takeaway window on daily walks, and ordering products online to keep them in business.
+To help small businesses succeed, many people began ordering takeout food from their local corner restaurants.
+They pick up coffee through a takeaway window on daily walks.
+And order products online to keep them in business.

 Being socially responsible means helping people in the community succeed.
-Instead of giving all of your hard-earned money to massive corporations, such as Walmart, consider shopping at small businesses that need your help to stay afloat.
+Instead of giving your hard-earned money to massive corporations, such as Walmart.
+Shop at small businesses that need your help to stay afloat.

-You can help small businesses by investing in the Nuveen ESG Small-Cap ETF fund, helping small-cap companies withstand the tough times of economic recession and bounce back after slow periods of their business.
+Make socially responsible investments in the Nuveen ESG Small-Cap ETF fund.
+And you can help small-cap companies withstand the tough times of economic recession.
+And bounce back after slow periods of their business.

-This ETF fund uses the Small-Cap Index to invest in small businesses, such as technology companies, industrial companies, and numerous other sectors – helping spread out the wealth of the investments.
+This ETF fund uses the Small-Cap Index to invest in small businesses, such as technology companies, industrial companies, and numerous other sectors.
+It helps spread the wealth of the investments.

-And don’t worry – this ETF fund avoids any fossil fuel businesses and deforestation companies that directly harm the environment.
-To feel good about helping those around you while simultaneously helping the environment, we recommend investing in this ETF fund.
+And don’t worry – this ETF fund avoids fossil fuel businesses and deforestation companies that harm the environment.
+We recommend investing in this ETF fund to feel good about helping those around you while simultaneously helping the environment.

 Nuveen uses the As You Sow environmental nonprofit to avoid investing in deforestation companies.
 Altering the forest cover and increasing deforestation in recent years has negatively impacted the environment, changing the climate’s temperature and harming businesses.

 - Earns a 5/5 Morningstar Analyst Rating